Gkbdc01/AutoFix/Documentation.md

 ## 2. Features

-AutoFix delivers a focused set of features designed to make real-time debugging frictionless.
-All core features are fully implemented in version 1.0.

 | Feature | Status | Description |
 |---|---|---|
 | 🔍 Error Detection on Save | ✅ Implemented | Analyzes code via LLM every time a file is saved |